pydicom/pynetdicom/docs/reference/acse.rst

 ACSE Service (:mod:`pynetdicom.acse`)
 ======================================

-The Association Control Service Element (ASCE) handles association-related tasks, such as the processing of A-ASSOCIATE, A-RELEASE and A-ABORT primitives in response to service requests made by the user or a peer AE.
+The Association Control Service Element (ACSE) handles association-related tasks, such as the processing of A-ASSOCIATE, A-RELEASE and A-ABORT primitives in response to service requests made by the user or a peer AE.